 If a dent can’t be repaired with paintless dent removal tools, you have to go old school.
 Of course, there’s nothing wrong with using the traditional methods.

 The dent is pulled back out with specialized tools.
 However, the paint will be damaged in the process.
 Technicians will smooth and prime the area before repainting it.
 Not only does this method take more time, but it will also cost more.

 3. Scuff/Scrape Repair

 If the bumper has been scuffed or scraped, several tools will be needed, along with the help of some filler.
 Filler is used to restore the damaged area.

 Once the area has been filled, the technician will sand it down until everything is level.
-Once the fix is satisfactory, the paint will be applied to complete the look.
-Depending on how big of an area needs to be filled and painted, you could be looking at a high bill and several hours or days without your car.
+After the fix has been deemed satisfactory, the paint will be applied to complete the look.
+Depending on how big of an area needs to be filled and painted, you could be looking at a high bill and several hours or even days without your car.

 4. Crack Repair

 If you have a small split, fracture or crack on the bumper, it may still be repairable.
 The key is making sure you have it taken care of right away.